History, tourist information, and nearby accommodation

 Oxburgh boasts needlework hangings created by Mary, Queen of Scots while she was held in custody by the Earl of Shrewsbury.
 There are more wall hangings by a woman who was only marginally less famous in her day, Bess of Hardwick, wife of the Earl.

-One unsubstantiated story suggests that Oxburgh hall is haunted by the spectrre of a 16th century Spanish woman who disappeared under mysterious circumstances.
+One unsubstantiated story suggests that Oxburgh hall is haunted by the spectre of a 16th-century Spanish woman who disappeared under mysterious circumstances.

 About Oxburgh Hall

 Address: Oxborough, near Swaffham, Norfolk, England, PE33 9PS

 National Trust - see also: National Trust memberships (official website link)

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 15th century (Time Period) - 16th century (Time Period) - 17th century (Time Period) - AW Pugin (Person) - Battle of Bosworth (Historical Reference) - castle (Architecture) - Charles II (Person) - Domesday Book (Historical Reference) - Edward I (Person) - Elizabeth I (Person) - Henry VII (Person) - Mary, Queen of Scots (Person) - Medieval (Time Period) - moat (Historical Reference) - Parliamentary (Historical Reference) - Queen Elizabeth (Person) - Reformation (Historical Reference) - Restoration (Historical Reference) - Richard III (Person) - Royalist (Person) - Tudor (Time Period) - Victorian (Time Period) - Wars of the Roses (Historical Reference) -